The BEST Home Fried Potatoes Recipe

 • Save

-He always used a lot of onions and by the time the home fries were done, they would be nice and caramelized because he let the onions fry for about 10 minutes.
+He always used a lot of onions, and by the time the home fries were done, they would be nice and caramelized because he let the onions fry for as long as he cooked the potatoes.
+That took the home fries to another level.

-• Pot: You need a pot with a lid to boil the potatoes in or you can use a big saucepan.
-Either one will do just make sure it’s big enough to fit all the potatoes in and submerge them under cool water, and has a lid.
+• Pot: You need a pot with a lid to boil the potatoes in and a lid to get the potatoes tender.

-• Knife: You’re going to need a knife, preferably a large knife to slice the potatoes.
-It doesn’t have to be huge but a nice sharp nice is ideal.
+• Knife: You’re going to need a knife, preferably a sharp knife, to slice the potatoes.
+It doesn’t have to be huge, but a nice sharp nice is ideal.

-• 2 Spatulas: I like to use two spatulas, the wide ones, when frying potatoes because it makes flipping them so much easier and helps to prevent the splashing of hot oil.
+• 2 Spatulas: I like to use two wide spatulas when frying potatoes because it makes flipping them so much easier and helps prevent the splashing of hot oil.

-• Large skillet: You’re going to need a large skillet because you want there to be a lot of space so the potatoes fry better and quicker and so they’re not all bunched over each other which prevent them from frying evenly.
+• Large skillet: You’re going to need a large skillet because you want there to be a lot of space so the potatoes fry better and quicker, and so they’re not all bunched over each other, which prevents them from frying evenly and getting crispy.

 • Measuring Cups: Make sure you have a measuring cup on hand.
-Whenever you follow a recipe you want to use the exact measurements and amounts, so using measuring cups are essential.
+Whenever you follow a recipe, you want to use the exact measurements and amounts, so using measuring cups is essential.

 • Measuring Spoons: Use measuring spoons for the seasonings, especially if you’re making this for the first time and want to follow the recipe to a T and exactly as written.